wahyuwww/Backend-resepin/README.md

 <h1 align="center">Food Recipe App<br>RESTful API with Express.js</h1>

 # Introduction
-Food Recipe RESTful API is an API that allows users to read recipe information data from a database.
+Resepin RESTful API is an API that allows users to read recipe information data from a database.
 The Food Recipe RESTful API also allows users to create, update, and delete recipe information to/from the database.